-- Must be able to read, write, and comprehend English. - Be at least 21 years of age. - Must have a good driving record and provide a DMV driving record (must be current, within the last 30 days). - Must have a valid driver's license for at least six months and possess a California DL (a temporary/interim DL is acceptable). - Must have a social security card - Must have an acceptable identity (birth date/legal presence) document. - Must have a document to provide to DMV as proof of California residency. - Must pass a Department of Transportation physical exam & a drug test.
+- Must be able to read, write, and comprehend English. - Be at least 18 years of age. - ✓ Per Department of Transportation, all interstate drivers must be at least 21 years old. - ✓ Prospective students under the age of 21 are required to provide a letter of intent to hire from a prospective employer, prior to enrollment. - Must have a good driving record and provide a DMV driving record (must be current, within the last 30 days). - Must have a valid driver's license for at least six months and possess a California DL (a temporary/interim DL is acceptable). - Must have a social security card - Must have an acceptable identity (birth date/legal presence) document. - Must have a document to provide to DMV as proof of California residency. - Must pass a Department of Transportation physical exam & a drug test.